 - erect precast concrete panels used on facades of buildings

 - make sure that safety requirements are met at all times.

 A dockside rigger splices and braids rope and wire to manufacture a range of safety products such as cable stockings and hose restraints for high pressure hoses and pipes; embarkation ladders and gangway nets; and cargo and safety nets for lifting cargo to and from ships.
-Dockside riggers may work in commercial factories or on site, assembling and installing rigging equipment in shipyards and dockside loading facilities.
+They also work on site, assembling and installing rigging equipment in shipyards and dockside loading facilities.

-Riggers mainly work outdoors on construction sites, but can also work on ships, in factories and mines, and in the entertainment industry in setting up stages, etc.
+Riggers mainly work outdoors on construction sites, but can also work on ships, in factories and mines, and in the entertainment industry completing tasks such as setting up stages.

 - enjoy practical outdoor work

 - able to cope with the physical demands of the job

 - able to work at heights

 - good with hands

 - able to work as part of a team.